ColouMods/Sparrow-Bot/README.md

-# Loren-Bot
+# SPARROW-BOT
-It's Loren, but in bot form.
+It's Bot, but in Sparrow form.